 I used a paper cutter to cut the 2-inch strips into my preferred card size, but a ruler and a craft knife work also.

 A half sheet of watercolor paper will produce 55 2x3-inch cards or 33 2x5-inch cards.
 A full sheet of watercolor paper will create 110 2x3-inch cards or 66 2x5-inch cards.

 Now the paint chip cards are ready to paint and organize!
 I keep my watercolor swatches on a simple binder ring.
 (See the lead photo at the top of this post.)
 The cards remove and rearrange easily.
 As my collection of chip cards has grown, I now keep a ring of blues, one of reds, etc.

-For a handy, future reference guide, I've created a printable of the dimensions and cuts to make both sizes of the paint chip swatch cards from a full sheet of watercolor paper.
+For a handy, future reference guide, I'm sharing a free printable download that outlines the dimensions and cuts to make both sizes of the paint chip swatch cards from a full sheet of watercolor paper.